JulieAnn2330/random-password-generator/README.md

 I utilized several coding websites for help, including StackOverflow and w3schools.com I also watched YouTube tutorials and got assistance from fellow student Aurora Brune.

-The full details of the project are listed below.
+The full details of the project are listed below:

 # 03 JavaScript: Password Generator